-Transparency and responsibility in AI will help to ensure that advanced or AI-powered algorithms are thoroughly tested, explainable, and aligned with the core principles of the company.
+Transparency and responsibility in AI will help to ensure that advanced or Al-powered algorithms are thoroughly tested, explainable, and aligned with the core principles of the company.
 In short, it will help organisations to regain control over the AI models that are deployed.
 "We need to feel that we are in control," says Van Duin.
 "A lot of people feel the opposite: that we are losing control.
-By creating transparency and establishing clear guidelines and procedures for creating AI applications, we can make sure that advanced or AI-powered algorithms function as intended and that we can capture the value that it promises."
+By creating transparency and establishing clear guidelines for creating Al applications, we that advanced or Al-powered algorithms function as intended and that we can capture the value that it promises."